-CLOSING ACTIVITY 4.5 CIRCLE LEARNING OBJECTIVES REQUIRED By the end of the session, participants will be able to: • Express one thing that describes a healthy relationship.
-5 MINUTES Anonymously submit questions they have about session content or about sexuality in general.
+ACTIVITY 4.7 CLOSING CIRCLE TIME REQUIRED 5 MINUTES Description of the session, participants will be able to: Express one thing that describes a healthy relationship.
+Anonymously submit questions they have about session content or about sexuality in general.
 State one thing they appreciated from the session.
-KEY MESSAGES Healthy relationships are based on communication, Blank notecards honesty, equality, respect, and responsibility.
-Being in Pens/pencils a healthy relationship can be a source of support and A bag/hat/box happiness. • If you find yourself in an unhealthy relationship and want to leave, you can seek support from friends, family, or others to help you leave. • Because of our many identities, power can always play a role in interpersonal relationships.
+MATERIALS Blank notecards Pens/pencils A bag/hat/box • Because of our many identities, power can always play a role in interpersonal relationships.
 In unhealthy relationships, there may be an imbalance in power, with one person exerting force or control over another.
 On the other hand, healthy relationships require communicating about and sharing equal power.
-Boundaries are a broad topic that can apply to basically anyone and anything.
-You won't always be able to know your boundaries ahead of a situation, but it's important to vocalize your feelings as soon as you feel uncomfortable. • Everyone has boundaries, and so it's important that you don't feel shame or guilt in vocalizing them.
-Someone who cares about you will also care about your boundaries, too, and respect them.